-CSC 316 — Data Structures (course website) A core undergraduate Computer Science course that introduces the fundamental principles and concepts underlying algorithm design and problem solving.
+CSC 316 — Data Structures, DE (course website) A core undergraduate Computer Science course that introduces the fundamental principles and concepts underlying algorithm design and problem solving.
 This is the first course in the curriculum that introduces a formal treatment of data structures and algorithms.
 Homework assignments are designed to insitll the principal concepts, while several substantial programming projects are intended to help students integrate a wide range of data structures and algorithms for tackling complex problems.

 CSC 401 — Data and Computer Communications Networks

 Nearly every one of us makes use of networking on a daily basis, often without a second thought about the details of operation.
 A principal goal of this course is to reveal the underlying principles of operation, including packet/circuit/virtual-circuit switching and the Internet's layered communication architecture.

 The course is designed to instill the principles and fundamentals of Internet technologies, and it has evolved over the years to incorporate the latest developments in Internet architectures, protocols, and applications.
 It covers Internet architecture and protocols today and likely evolution in future, case studies of particular protocols to demonstrate how fundamental principles applied in practice, and selected examples of networked clinet/server applications to motivate the functional requirements of internetworking.

 I first created and offered this course in the Spring 1997 semester.
 Since then, it has been one of the most successful and popular graduate courses in the department and College, with more than 2000 students having taken it, including distance education students and many students whose major is not in Computer Science, ECE, or even in the College of Engineering.
 Since then, the course has been taught by several Computer Science and ECE faculty.